christophevg/py-mqfactory/docs/getting-started.md

 Then the actual sending of the message:

 - an insertion for the message we want to send
-- and an insertion for the scheduled retry
+- an insertion for a retry
+- a removal of the sent message

 The message arrives and...

 - a query to fetch the public key is performed to validate the signature
-- the original message is removed (this is a delayed action that should have happened at the end of the sending of the message)
 - an acknowledging message is created
-- the (sent) acknowledgement is removed
+- the sent acknowledgement is removed

 Finally the acknowledgement arrives and...